 28. World Wide Web

 The switch to paper money relieved governments during crisis time.
 Thus, it changed the face of the global economy with a vital step in a new monetary system.
 Meanwhile, Bitcoin is reaching mind-boggling new heights.

 30. Credit Cards

-In the present world, ATMs steered the banking into a new concept of self-service.
+The invention of the ATM (Automated Teller Machine) is very important to modern banking.
 According to the ATM Industry Association (ATMIA), there are now over 2.2 million ATM machines installed worldwide.

-Using ATM, customers make a variety of transactions such as cash withdrawals, check balances, or credit mobile phones.
+Using an ATM, customers can make a variety of transactions such as cash withdrawals, check balances, or credit mobile phones.
 Many experts believe that the first ATM was the creation of Luther Simjian, called Bankograph.

 32. Telephone and Mobile Phones

 “Mr. Watson, come here, I want you.”
-On March 10, 1876, these were the first words spoken by inventor of the telephone, Alexander Graham Bell through his device to his assistant Thomas Watson.
+On March 10, 1876, these were the first words spoken by inventor of the telephone, Alexander Graham Bell, to his assistant Thomas Watson.
 Telephone history conceivably started with the human desire to communicate far and wide.
-With the arrival of the mobile phone in the 1980s, communications were no longer restrained.
+With the arrival of the mobile phone in the 1980s, communications were no longer shackled to cables.

-The clever invention of cellular network supported the revolution of the telephone industry.
-Starting from bulky mobiles phones to ultrathin handsets, mobiles phones have covered a long way so far.
+The clever invention of the cellular network supported the revolution of the telephone industry.
+Starting from bulky mobile phones to ultrathin handsets, mobile phones have covered a long way so far.
 John F. Mitchell and Martin Cooper of Motorola demonstrated the first handheld device in 1973.
 Scientists continue to create new ideas that will further help users.

-Almost everyone loves to watch movies of various sorts like a love story, comedy, drama, horror, suspense, action, fiction, biography etc. A film is also called a movie, motion picture, theatrical film, photoplay, flick.
+Almost everyone loves to watch movies of various sorts like a love story, comedy, drama, horror, suspense, action, fiction, biography, etc. A film is also called a movie, motion picture, theatrical film, photoplay, flick.
 The name "film" originates from the fact that a photographic film has been the medium for recording and displaying motion pictures.

 Later in the 17th century, the lanterns were used to project animation, which was achieved by various types of mechanical slides.